KittenBot/pxt-neomatrix/README.md

 ## How to use

-### NOTE: Makecode official don't support extension addons right now, you may need Makecode offline V3.2 or upper bundled by Kittenbot Team.
+### NOTE: Makecode official don't fully support extension addons right now, you may need makecode editor served by kittenbot: [http://makecode.kittenbot.cn/index.html](http://makecode.kittenbot.cn/index.html)

 Load this extension to makecode editor and select **NeoMatrix Editor**, it will navigate to our website paint editor.